-If happiness is all that matters at the end of the day, then why obsess over money & success when everything you need to be happy is already within your control?
+If happiness is all that matters at the end of the day, then why obsess over money and success when everything you need to be happy is already within your control?
 This is the premise of what I call the “Dirty Dozen” of Happiness: 12 key attributes, circumstances, and personal qualities that are better predictors of happiness than money, our conventional understanding of “success”, or accolades (also known as external validation).

 These are themes that I have noticed throughout my research and reporting on mental health and meaningful living for Grace & Lightness Magazine– and in my work as a culture critic over the last decade.